ycpcs/cs101-spring2017/assign/assign03.md

 Your task is to write a program that simulates an archer firing arrows at a target.

 The target is a circle whose diameter is 1,900 units.
 The center of the target as at the point (0,0).
-When an arrow hits the target, its score is calculated based on how far was from the center of the target:
+When an arrow hits the target, its score is calculated based on how far it was from the center of the target:

 * If it was less than 50 units from the center, it is a bullseye, and earns 1,000 points
 * If it was between 50 and 100 units from the center, it earns 900 points